idroot45/catetan/_posts/2019-05-13-saga-of-tanya-the-evil-villain-worth-cheering-for.md

 ---
 title: "Saga of Tanya the Evil, A Villain Worth Cheering For"
-excerpt: "‘Saga of Tanya the Evil’ – The Movie Review: Finally, a Villain Worth Rooting For"
+excerpt: "‘Saga of Tanya the Evil’ – The Movie Review by Cruncyroll: Finally, a Villain Worth Rooting For"
 header:
  video:
   id: "2k30du2kzpjwpy6"